rymend/MSFTImagineArchive/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

 	_Testing the model with a polar-bear image_

-1. Repeat this test with one of the images in the "Testing/Arctic Fox" directory.
+1. Repeat this test with one of the images in the "Testing Images/Arctic Fox" directory.
 How well is the model able to differentiate between Arctic foxes and polar bears?

 	![Testing the model with an Arctic-fox image](Images/quick-test-2.png)

 	_Testing the model with an Arctic-fox image_

-1. The "Testing" directory in the lab resources contains subdirectories with a total of 30 different images for testing.
+1. The "Testing Images" directory in the lab resources contains subdirectories with a total of 30 different images for testing.
 Perform additional quick tests using these images until you are satisfied that the model is reasonably adept at predicting whether an image contains a polar bear.

 1. Return to the "Performance" tab in your project and click **Make default** to make sure the latest iteration of the model is the default iteration (the one that will be exposed as a Web service).
 Then click **Prediction URL**.